quantumquantara-arch/nadine-squires-research/papers/09-new-algorithms-for-civilization/02-temporal-alignment-algorithm-tau-responsiveness.md

 At the individual level, τ can structure:

-- health practices,
+- health and longevity practices,
-- learning trajectories,
+- learning and career trajectories,
-- savings and debt,
+- savings, investment, and debt,
-- relationship and community commitments.
+- relational and community commitments.

-Instead of relying on vague intentions, a person (or personal AI) maintains a τ-ledger and adjusts actions whenever τ falls below a self-chosen threshold.
+A personal (or agentic) τ-ledger tracks key commitments and prompts course corrections whenever τ falls below a chosen threshold.

 ---